ithuvanian/national-parks/README.md

-This is a C# .NET MVC application that can be run from MS Visual Studio.
-Database queries are prepared for SQL Server.
-First, create a database titled "ParkWeather", then run db/schema.sql and db/data.sql.
+This is a C# .NET MVC application that can be run from MS Visual Studio with IIS.
+A database query was prepared for SQL Server.
+First, create a database titled "ParkWeather", then run "npgeek.sql".

 This project was created in Week 9 of the Tech Elevator bootcamp.
 See	"National Park Weather Service.pdf" for the original guidelines.